nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 Format: `exit`

 ### Saving the data

-AddressBook data are saved in the hard disk automatically after any command that changes the data.
+ModuleMateFinder data are saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.

 ### Editing the data file

-AddressBook data are saved as a JSON file `[JAR file location]/data/addressbook.json`.
+ModuleMateFinder data are saved as a JSON file `[JAR file location]/data/ModuleMateFinder.json`.
 Advanced users are welcome to update data directly by editing that data file.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
-If your changes to the data file makes its format invalid, AddressBook will discard all data and start with an empty data file at the next run.
+If your changes to the data file makes its format invalid, ModuleMateFinder will discard all data and start with an empty data file at the next run.
 </div>

 ### Archiving data files `[coming in v2.0]`